kill9zombie/elixir_dojo/DOJO.md

 In Elixir (and Erlang) documentation, you'll see functions referred to as `Dojo.Actor.add/2`.
 It's just a way of describing the `add` function in the `Dojo.Actor` module that takes two parameters.
 This is referred to as the arity of the function (the number of parameters it takes).

-We can experiment with data types in iex:
+Let's experiment with data types in iex:

 Try these: